How to claim the money left on your travel card

 How to get the remaining funds off your travel money card

-Valid for up to 3 years with no monthly inactivity fee, you can use the Commonwealth Bank Travel Money Card on your next holiday or close it off and empty the remaining funds into your account at no charge.
-CommBank account holders can transfer the money in real-time on NetBank at prevailing retail foreign exchange rates, while non-CommBank users can do the same by visiting a branch office.
-You can also withdraw the funds from any CommBank ATM free-of-charge after converting the foreign currency to Australian dollars, either via NetBank or by calling the Travel Money Customer Service Centre.
+Valid for up to 3 years with no monthly inactivity fee, you can use the CommBank Travel Money Card on your next holiday or close it off and empty the remaining funds into your account at no charge.
+If you have an everyday CommBank account, you can transfer the money in real-time through NetBank.
+You can do this up to three months after the card has expired.

 Some mistakes to avoid with leftover funds in your travel card

 If you have money left over on your travel card, be sure to take note of and avoid the following possible pitfalls:

 - Leaving your card open.
 If you're not travelling anytime soon, you might want to close the card once you've withdrawn your funds.
 Otherwise, you may still have to pay any inactivity fees or annual maintenance fees attached to the card.

 - Expired cards.
 Most providers send a goodwill email to remind you of an impending expiry date.
 You can then request for closure, but failure to do so will unfortunately result in "Unclaimed Monies".

 - Unclaimed monies.
 While banks previously forfeited your money once your card expired, unclaimed monies legislation now dictates that balances above $500 (which are left untouched after three years or unclaimed after card expiry) must be transferred to the Commonwealth Bank and held in trust.
 You can run a free search of all unclaimed monies through the MoneySmart website.
 Amounts below $500 are essentially forfeited if you don't close your account and claim them.